mixxxdj/website/content/news/2015-12-19-whats-new-in-mixxx-2-0.md

   <!-- Resizable Skins -->
   <div class="halfbox_left">
-    <h2>{% trans "Dynamic, Resizable Skins" %}</h2>
+    <h2>Dynamic, Resizable Skins</h2>
     <p>
-      {% trans "Each of our three professionally-designed skins can stretch to fill whatever size screen you have.
-Turn parts of the interface on and off to reveal the features you use most." %}
+      Each of our three professionally-designed skins can stretch to fill whatever size screen you have.
+Turn parts of the interface on and off to reveal the features you use most.
     </p>
   </div>